xemle/home-gallery-doc/source/faq/index.rst

-This keeps your configuration of the source directories, your manual tags in ``events.db`` and the precalulated preview images and videos from the storate.
+This keeps your configuration of the source directories, your manual tags in ``events.db`` and the precalulated preview images and videos from the storage.
 The hard manual work of tags and the CPU intense previews can be reused again.

 Than you can just delete the file indices (all ``*.idx`` files) and start the server.